 Auditor's Annual Report

-Leeds Community Healthcare NHS Trust - year ended 31 March 2021
+Leeds Community Healthcare NHS Trust - year ended 31 March 2022

-August 2021
+August 2022

-mazars

 Contents

-- Introduction
+- 01 Introduction

-- Audit of the financial statements
+- 02 Audit of the financial statements

-- Commentary on VFM arrangements
+- 03 Commentary on VFM arrangements

-- Other reporting responsibilities
+- 04 Other reporting responsibilities and our fees

 This document is to be regarded as confidential to Leeds Community Healthcare NHS Trust.
 It has been prepared for the sole use of the Audit Committee as the appropriate sub-committee charged with governance by the Board of Directors.
 No responsibility is accepted to any other person in respect of the whole or part of its contents.
 Our written consent must first be obtained before this document, or any part of it, is disclosed to a third party.